paulhkim80/TKOrrector/README.md

 You can run the pretrained model without the need to Train.

-1. Download [the pretrained model](https://storage.googleapis.com/paulsandbox_asia/TKOrrector/TKOrrector.tar.gz) and extract into the current directory (`tar zxvf TKOrrector.tar.gz`)
+1. Download [the pretrained model](https://storage.googleapis.com/paulsandbox_asia/TKOrrector/TKOrrector.tar.gz) and extract into the current directory (`tar zxvf TKOrrector.tar.gz`).

 1. `sh demo.sh`

 OR

-1. `sh demo_realtime.sh` for Realtime correction instead of waiting until press of Enter key (GPU recommended)
+1. `sh demo_realtime.sh` for Realtime correction instead of waiting until press of Enter key (GPU recommended).

 OR

 1. Run a pre-packaged container with pretrained model already downloaded.
-1. docker run -it paulhkim80/tkorrector
+1. docker run --gpus all -it paulhkim80/tkorrector
+**Note:** paulhkim80/tkorrector:0.2 and after (latest) have real-time correction as the startup script.
+Recommend running the image on a node with Nvidia GPU (--gpus all) for best experience.

 Example demo run screen and results.
 ![Example Demo Run](example-run.png)